maxKrusz/CTG_Final/README.md

 ## Contact

-Feel free to contact the first author via the e-mail provided on the publication.
+Feel free to contact the first author via the e-mail provided on the publication and author of the proposed improvement via mkrusz@uri.edu.